 This is a small ant and its color varies from yellow-red to light brown in appearance.
 It is about the size of a sesame seed.
 They live high up in the trees, are slow moving and can easily be dislodged from leaves just by a breeze.
 For some individuals they can deliver a painful sting when disturbed.
 To avoid encounters, we suggest you refrain from venturing into the dense jungle abutting the property.
 We and other homeowners in the neighborhood have our properties treated by a professional on a regular basis to help control these ants.

 Feral pigs, Wild boar, Pua’a

 Texans love their cattle and Hawaiians love their pigs.
 Millions of visitors to the islands have attended luaus where a roasted pig in the ground is considered a must see event.
 Here in Hawaii feral pigs are also known as wild boar or pua’a (Polynesian for wild pigs).
 Hawaiian lore has it that the pua’a were associated with various Polynesian gods and they were treated with great reverence and respect.
 Some homeowners and ranchers here on the island find that these pigs can be a nuisance and destructive.
 They forage for vegetation, roots and worms by rooting in the ground.
 This action destroys vulnerable native plants and crops.
-Recently our neighbor has cleared the lot he owns abutting our property.
-He intends to landscape this lot with native plants, trees and palms which we are looking forward to.
-The clearing of the lot has now created an open space for the pigs to look for food.
-During your stay here at Hale a Kimo Kali you might see a pig on the adjacent property, encounter one during your travels or on the menu at one of the islands restaurants.
+During your stay here at Hale a Kimo Kali you might see a pig in the neighborhood, encounter one during your travels or on the menu at one of the islands restaurants.
 These pigs usually avoid humans and are not typically aggressive when wallowing and rooting for food.
 Do not approach them.